csula/cs3220-spring-2018/notes/labs/lab3.md

 ### Functional

 * User should be able to buy generator by clicking on the "buy" button in generator
+    * Resource should be deducted according to generator cost
+    * Generator quantity should be updated
 * Generator cost should increase based on its quantity

+Following does not need to be functional just yet:

 * Generator does *not* need to increment value on the background
     * This will be done at homework 1